-The following presents information with respect to the beneficial ownership of our shares as of May 6, 2002, before and after giving effect to this offering, by (1) each person who is known by us to beneficially own more than 5% of the shares of our common stock, as well as each member of the consortium, consisting of Axa Insurance UK plc and Axa General Insurance Limited, Royal & Sun Alliance Insurance Group plc, The Chubb Corporation, The Hartford Financial Services Group, Inc., Travelers Property Casualty Corp. and The Tokio Marine and Fire Insurance Company, Limited, who owned shares of our common stock as of April 30, 2002, (2) each of our directors and executive officers, (3) all of our directors and executive officers as a group and (4) all selling shareholders.
-The amounts shown in the table below assume no exercise of the over-allotment option to purchase 2,400,000 additional shares of common stock granted to the underwriters by the selling shareholders.
-If the underwriters elect to exercise their over-allotment option, each selling shareholder will become obligated to sell to the underwriters a number of additional shares approximately proportionate to the number of shares sold by such selling shareholder in this offering.
+The following presents information with respect to the beneficial ownership of our shares as of May 15, 2002, before and after giving effect to this offering, by (1) each person who is known by us to beneficially own more than 5% of the shares of our common stock, as well as each member of the consortium, consisting of Axa Insurance UK plc and Axa General Insurance Limited, Royal & Sun Alliance Insurance Group plc, The Chubb Corporation, The Hartford Financial Services Group, Inc., Travelers Property Casualty Corp. and The Tokio Marine and Fire Insurance Company, Limited, who owned shares of our common stock as of April 30, 2002, (2) each of our directors and executive officers, (3) all of our directors and executive officers as a group and (4) all selling shareholders.
+The amounts shown in the table below assume no exercise of the over-allotment option to purchase up to 2,893,500 additional shares of common stock granted to the underwriters by Profit Sharing (Overseas) and Fisher Capital.

 Unless otherwise indicated, the address of each person named in the table below is Ten Trinity Square, London EC3P 3AX, England.
 The amounts and percentages of our shares beneficially owned are reported on the basis of regulations of the Commission governing the determination of beneficial ownership of securities.
 Under the rules of the Commission, a person is deemed to be a beneficial owner of a security if that person has or shares voting power, which includes the power to vote or to direct the voting of that security, or investment power, which includes the power to dispose of or to direct the disposition of that security.
 A person is also deemed to be a beneficial owner of any securities of which that person has a right to acquire beneficial ownership within 60 days.
 Under these rules, more than one person may be deemed to be a beneficial owner of the same securities and a person may be deemed to be a beneficial owner of securities as to which that person has no economic interest.
 In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of common stock subject to options held by that person that are currently exercisable or exercisable within 60 days of the date of this offering are deemed issued and outstanding.
 These shares, however, are not deemed outstanding for purposes of computing percentage beneficial ownership of any other person.
-The percentage of our share capital before and after this offering is based on 147,848,370 shares of common stock outstanding on May 9, 2002.
+The percentage of our share capital before and after this offering is based on 147,848,370 shares of common stock outstanding on May 15, 2002.